isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2016-10-10-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-Parliamentary-Question-on-the-Regulation-of-Online-Providers-of-Legal-Aid.md

 ---
-layout: post
-title:  Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on the Regulation of Online Providers of Legal Aid
+title: 'Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on the Regulation of Online Providers of Legal Aid'
-date:   2016-10-10
+date: 2016-10-10T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-answer-by-minister-for-law--mr-k-shanmugam--to-parliamen1

 ---

 10 Oct 2016 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)